Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

 \mysubsection{Stimuli generation}{StimuliGeneration} Our stimuli generation model is based on the texture synthesis method proposed by Gatys \etal \cite{gatys2015texture}.
-We selected their method because it creates metamers and it allows controlling the visual distortion level in a convenient way.
-Their method is formulated as an optimization procedure on the feature maps of pretrained VGG-19~\cite{vgg} network which optimizes $\hat{\vec{x}}$ for an input exemplar $\vec{x}$ by minimizing the loss function:
+We customized their method by partially constraining the synthesis to control the level of visual distortion in a convenient way.
+We exploited this capability to create metamers of the input image given the specific viewing conditions.
+Their method was formulated as an optimization procedure on feature maps of the pre-trained VGG-19~\cite{vgg} network that optimizes $\hat{\vec{x}}$ for an input exemplar $\vec{x}$ by minimizing the loss function:

-where $\hat{G}^l_{ij}$ and $G^l_{ij}$ are the Gram matrices for feature maps $i$ and $j$ in layer $l$, $N_l$ is the number of feature maps, $M_l$ is the total number of neurons in a layer, and $w_l$ is an additional weight associated with layer $l$.
-To synthesize images for our experiment, we use the same procedure, but we additionally constrain a portion of randomly chosen pixel values in $\hat{\vec{x}}$ to have equal RGB intensities as the corresponding pixels in $\vec{x}$.
+where $\hat{G}^l_{ij}$ and $G^l_{ij}$ are Gram matrices for feature maps $i$ and $j$ in layer $l$, $N_l$ is the number of feature maps, $M_l$ is the total number of neurons in a layer, and $w_l$ is an additional weight associated with layer $l$.
+To synthesize images for our experiment, we use the same procedure but also constrain a portion of randomly chosen pixel values in $\hat{\vec{x}}$ such that they are identical to the corresponding pixels in $\vec{x}$.
 We refer to these pixels as \emph{guiding samples}.
 We enforce the quality constraint by projecting the solution to the feasible space in each iteration of a gradient descent optimization.

-We observed that running the constrained optimization results in subtle artifacts in the form of checkerboard patterns due to the backpropagation of gradients through convolutional layers (\refFig{texture_synthesis_suppl}, first row -- middle).
+We observed that solving the constrained optimization leads to subtle image artifacts that resemble checkerboard patterns (\refFig{texture_synthesis_suppl}, first row -- middle).
+The problem is related to the well-known issue of checkerboard artifacts created by backpropagation \cite{Odena2016}.
 We identified two solutions to address this issue.
-The first one consists of running the constrained optimization until convergence, then removing the checkerboard artifacts characterized by a high spatial frequency by applying a low-pass Gaussian filter ($\sigma = 1$) and running a second round of the optimization without the constraint.
-We also perceptually verified that similar results may be achieved when the constrained optimization is initialized with the guiding samples filtered by a Gaussian filter (\refFig{texture_synthesis_suppl}, second row).
+The first consists of running the constrained optimization until convergence, removing the checkerboard artifacts characterized by a high spatial frequency by applying a low-pass Gaussian filter ($\sigma = 1$), and running a second round of optimization without the constraint.
+We also perceptually verified that similar results may be achieved when constrained optimization is initialized with the guiding samples filtered by a Gaussian filter (\refFig{texture_synthesis_suppl}, second row).

-Using the above procedure, we compute images $\hat{\vec{x_p}}$, where $p\%$ is the percentage of the guiding samples (\refFig{texture_synthesis}, left).
-For $p=0$, our synthesis is equivalent to the original technique presented by Gatys \etal.
+Using the above procedure, we computed the images $\hat{\vec{x_p}}$, where $p\%$ is the percentage of the guiding samples (see \refFig{texture_synthesis}, left).
+For $p=0$, our synthesis is equivalent to the original technique presented by Gatys \etal